kepkaklaudia/task-list-redux/README.md

 After clicking it, the cursor will automatically focus on the input field to enter a new task.

+## Download example tasks button
+Above Add new task button you can find a special button which you can use to download example tasks.
+When you press it you will see "Loading" text.
+Current list will be deleted and then new tasks appear.

+When something goes wrong, you will see the right information in the List of Tasks.

+## Filter tasks
+You can use search field to filter all tasks.
+Searching process starts with one letter.

 ## List of Tasks
 After added new task it will be written below in the List of Tasks.